hcgaron/neuroflow_interview_staging_area/README.md

 I like using Django, Postgres, Apache, python, sklearn, TensorFlow & Keras (for machine learning), but these are all just tools and I'm open to other tech stacks.
 If I were tasked with taking on the full project myself I would probably use React for a browser based front-end and React Native for a cross-platform mobile app (to cut down on dev time for myself).

 I could see benefits to using Flask, especially due to Django's opacity which, at one point in this assessment, caused a bit of a headache (I had to manually inspect the Django SQL queries being generated).

+I would offload some of the expensive tasks (like intervallic calculation of percentiles) with an asynchronous task scheduler like celery & RabbitMQ.